-Fasciato Architects were commissioned to considerably extend Newlands in Didsbury, one of only two houses designed and built in 1965 by the noted Modernist architect Peter Womersley
+Fasciato Architects were commissioned to considerably extend Newlands in Didsbury, South Manchester, one of only two houses designed and built in 1965 by the noted Modernist architect Peter Womersley

 The original house was a single storey building with flat roof and central raised section over clerestory windows.
 These provided a wonderful quality of light to the interior.